typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-require-imports.md

 ### `allowAsImport`

-A boolean.
 If it's set to `true`, the require statements with an `import` declaration won't be reported.
-The default value is `false`.
-If you want to apply the `no-var-requires` rule, then set it to `true`.
+This is useful if you're on an older CommonJS-style codebase and haven't been able to transition to ESM-style imports yet.

 With `{allowAsImport: true}`: